 As stated – this is a preview blog where I can consolidate & refine already posted points of contention I have, while I elaborate these into new material in an upcoming exhaustive (exhausting) thesis article.
-I have pulled these from scattered sections across my website, completely admitting they need elaboration, and instead will now refer all “skeptic” links here to a unified location for the time being.
+I have pulled these from scattered sections across my website, completely admitting they need elaboration (especially in their… shall we say, more direct tone), and instead will now refer all “skeptic” links here to a unified location for the time being.

 For anyone skeptical of herbal medicine in general in this COVID-19 era, I invite you to consider:

-- One of the leading antivirals currently being used/tested was originally extracted/synthesized from herbal medicine:
+- One of the leading antivirals currently being tested was originally extracted/synthesized from herbal medicine:

 - While not being used specifically in this outbreak, note that one of the most common anti-malarials today was also used extensively for centuries by Chinese herbalists, before its modern-day Nobel prize winning status.